ONE RULE WHEN SELLING YOUR TIMESHARE

 We urge you to check out anyone who represents themselves as having the ability to cancel and separate you from your timeshare obligation IF, especially IF, you still have an unpaid mortgage.

-In timeshares with an unpaid mortgage, the process of cancelling your contract usually involves directing you into a contract default and a subsequent foreclosure with all the credit rating implications to follow.
+In timeshares with an unpaid mortgage, the process of cancelling your contract usually involves directing you into a contract default and a subsequent foreclosure with all the credit rating damage to follow.

 AGAIN, the advertised 100% guaranteed refund DOES NOT APPLY when you are foreclosed with damaged credit.
 They promised you would be out of your timeshare even if it means a default on your part and foreclosure.
 Was this made clear to you that the process could end in a foreclosure AND no refund?
 If so, was it IN WRITING?